AllanWang/Capsule/README.md

 ## SwipeRecyclerView

+SwipeRecyclerView is a custom view combining the RecyclerView, SwipeRefreshLayout, FastAdapter, as well as adapter animations.
+It simplifies one of the most commonly used view combination into one class, and contains many helper methods.
-Capsule integrates with SwipeRecyclerView, and supports its own [CapsuleSRVFragment](https://github.com/AllanWang/Capsule/blob/master/capsule/src/main/java/ca/allanwang/capsule/library/fragments/CapsuleSRVFragment.java).
+Capsule also further integrates SRV with its own [CapsuleSRVFragment](https://github.com/AllanWang/Capsule/blob/master/capsule/src/main/java/ca/allanwang/capsule/library/fragments/CapsuleSRVFragment.java).
 This fragment will automatically extend our base fragment, provide the layout of a SRV, along with callbacks for easy refreshes and manipulations.

+## Event Driven Structure

+Many components in Capsule are event based, meaning you don't need to know or hold a context for what you are changing to change it.
+For exampl, the FAB is entirely managed by CapsuleActivity, but can be modified anywhere by sending a [CFabEvent](https://github.com/AllanWang/Capsule/blob/master/capsule/src/main/java/ca/allanwang/capsule/library/event/CFabEvent.java).
+In CapsuleFragments, disabling the FAB is as easy as `postEvent(new CFabEvent(false))`.
+You can also show the FAB, change its icon and click listener, and much more.

+CapsuleSRVFragment also uses [RefreshEvent](https://github.com/AllanWang/Capsule/blob/master/capsule/src/main/java/ca/allanwang/capsule/library/event/RefreshEvent.java) to trigger SRV refreshes.
+They can be called anywhere with `EventBus.getDefault.post(new RefreshEvent(...))`

 ## Utilities